switchupcb/copygen/README.md

 #### Cast

-Use the `matcher: cast` generator option to enable automatic casting.
+Use the `setup.yml` `matcher: cast` generator option to enable automatic casting when a field is matched.

-Use the `cast from to modifier` option to perform direct type assertion, conversion, expressions, function usage, and property usage with a matched field.
+Use the `setup.go` `cast from to modifier` option to perform direct type assertion, conversion, expressions, function usage, and property usage with a matched field.

 For more information, read the [`cast` example](/examples/cast/).